When will J&K be restored to Statehood, Supreme Court asks Union government

-Chief Justice of India DY Chandrachud on Tuesday opened a line of argument for the Centre that Jammu and Kashmir had been converted into a Union Territory for a “stipulated period”, maybe for the sake of “national security”, but pushed the Centre for an answer on when it would revert back to a full-fledged State.
+Chief Justice of India DY Chandrachud on Tuesday gave the Centre leeway to claim it had converted Jammu and Kashmir into a Union Territory for a “stipulated period” in order to protect national security, but pushed the government to commit to a time frame by which it will be restored to a full-fledged State.

 The Centre said the Union Territory status of Jammu and Kashmir was not a permanent feature.
 “We will make a positive statement the day after tomorrow (August 31) on Jammu and Kashmir.
 Ladakh will, however, remain a Union Territory,” Solicitor General Tushar Mehta informed the court in the post-lunch session of the hearing.